esyede/rakit/packages/docs/data/messages.md

 <a id="usage-with-validation"></a>
 ## Usage With Validation

-The `Messages` class is automatically used by the validation system.
-When validation fails, you can access error messages through the `$errors` property:
+The validator fills a `Messages` instance, reachable through `$errors` when validation fails:

 ```php
 $validation = Validator::make(Input::all(), [